A positive characterization of rational maps: Abstract

 \section{Abstract}

-When is a topological branched self-cover of the sphere equivalent to a rational map on $\CC\PP^1$?
+When is a topological branched self-cover of the sphere equivalent to a post-critically finite rational map on $\CC\PP^1$?
 William Thurston gave one answer in 1982, giving a negative criterion (an obstruction to a map being rational).
-We give a complementary, positive criterion: the branched self-cover is equivalent to a rational map if and only if there is an elastic spine that gets ``looser'' under backwards iteration.
+We give a complementary, positive criterion: the branched self-cover is equivalent to a rational map if and only if there is an elastic graph spine for the complement of the post-critical set that gets ``looser'' under backwards iteration.

+\dedicatory{This paper is dedicated to William Thurston, 1946--2012, and Tan Lei, 1963--2016.\\ I will miss the joy they brought to the subject.}